iNMR icon

 Export ASCII Lists with Comma Separated Values

 Lists of integrals or data points are normally tab-separated.
-When this option is on, the values are separated by commas instead.
+When this option is on, the values are instead separated by a comma.

 show folder names in the title bar